Selenium is a mineral required in small amounts to maintain good health.

 on the selenium content in food depends on the soil where these plants are

 grown.
-Selenium deficiency can occur in certain areas where the soil is poor in
+Deficiency can occur in certain areas where the soil is poor in

 selenium, such as certain regions of China and Russia.
 Selenium deficiency is